-WeOHA searched the scientific literature for an association between exposure to RFR commonly found in school environments and cancer- and noncancer health effects.
-We The search was limited our search to peer-reviewed studies in English that investigated human health endpoints.
-Few studies were available that specifically included children; therefore, we included all studies in humans were included, not including occupational settings due to the high exposures of the latter.
-WeThe team identified relevant RFR emissions to be in the frequency range of cell phones and Wi-Fi, or approximately between 1.6 gigahertz (GHz) and 30 GHz.
+OHA searched the scientific literature for an association between exposure to RFR commonly found in school environments and cancer- and noncancer health effects.
+The search was limited to peer-reviewed studies in English that investigated human health endpoints.
+Few studies were available that specifically included children; therefore, all studies in humans were included, not including occupational settings due to the high exposures of the latter.
+OHA identified relevant RFR emissions to be in the frequency range of cell phones and Wi-Fi, or approximately between 1.6 gigahertz (GHz) and 30 GHz.
 This frequency range also includes both ultra-high and super-high radio frequencies that the majority of what current fifth generation (5G) networks utilize.
-Reviewed We reviewed sstudies included those -that were published between January 1, 1993 and April 24, 2020.
-This date range targets the timeframe between the rollout of 2G networks in the United States (1993) and when the OHA study review was initiated. time we started this review.
-When necessary, we also included several more recent studies were included during the synthesis of ourthe review.
-We searched to scientific article databases were searched, PubMed and IEEE Xplore, because they are most likely to capture the relevant articles.
-Following are tThe search and review methods follow.
+Reviewed studies included those that were published between January 1, 1993 and April 24, 2020.
+This date range targets the timeframe between the rollout of 2G networks in the United States (1993) and when the OHA study review was initiated.
+When necessary, several more recent studies were included during the synthesis of the review.
+Two scientific article databases were searched, PubMed and IEEE Xplore, because they are most likely to capture the relevant articles.
+The search and review methods follow.